python/cpython/Doc/library/functions.rst

    (which on *some* Unix systems, means that *all* writes append to the end of the file regardless of the current seek position).
 In text mode, if *encoding* is not specified the encoding used is platform-dependent:
-   ``locale.getpreferredencoding(False)`` is called to get the current locale encoding.
+   :func:`locale.getencoding()` is called to get the current locale encoding.
    (For reading and writing raw bytes use binary mode and leave *encoding* unspecified.)
 The available modes are:

    .. _filemodes: